-- a.
-What designated and informal recreational opportunities are in the immediate vicinity? - b.
+a.
+What designated and informal recreational opportunities are in the immediate vicinity?

+There may be designated and informal recreational opportunities on many of the lands for which this rule would be applicable b.
 Would the proposed project displace any existing recreational uses?
+If so, describe.

+It would only displace unsustainable and illegal recreational uses occurring on these lands.

-If so, describe. - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any. - We propose to create an additional 100 multi-season deer tags that are separate from the general opportunity for drawing multi-season deer tags that have an entry fee.
-This avoids reducing the odds for hunters that enter into the general multi-season tag pool.
+c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any.

+This rule would reduce and control impacts on other approved recreational use by making them safer and reducing conflicts between users and impacts to wildlife.

-13. Historic and Cultural Preservation Find help answering historic and cultural preservation questions
+13. Historic and Cultural Preservation Find help answering historic and cultural preservation questions a.

-- a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe. - b.
+If so, specifically describe.

+b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources. - c.
+Please list any professional studies conducted at the site to identify such resources.

+One of the main impetuses of this rule is to reduce impacts to tribal and cultural resources of interest and concern.

+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. - d.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. There will be consultation with the tribes about the policy itself, but not about site-specific implications.

+d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.

-14. Transportation Find help with answering transportation questions
+14. Transportation Find help with answering transportation questions a.

-- a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. - b.
+Show on site plans, if any.

+b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop? - c.
+If not, what is the approximate distance to the nearest transit stop?

+c.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private). - d.
+If so, generally describe (indicate whether public or private).

+d.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe. - e.
+If so, generally describe.

+e.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
 What data or transportation models were used to make these estimates?

-- f.
 Will the proposal interfere with, affect, or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe. - g.
+If so, generally describe.

+f.
 Proposed measures to reduce or control transportation impacts, if any.

-15. Public Services Find help answering public service questions
+15. Public Services Find help answering public service questions a.

-- a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
-If so, generally describe. - b.
+If so, generally describe.

+b.
 Proposed measures to reduce or control direct impacts on public services, if any.